DanielYohai/PluralsightProject0/README.md

 In order to gain a better perspective and learn the essential testing concepts, we will first develop our tests using the `unittest` testing library.
 We will then develop the same project with the third-party `pytest` testing library in order to compare testing philosophies, concepts, and features.

-`pytest` requires less boilerplate code than the built-in `unittest` testing library which comes as part of the Python Standard Library:
+`pytest` requires less boilerplate code than the built-in `unittest` testing library which comes as part of the Python Standard Library.
+This library contains built-in modules written in Python that provide standardized solutions for many problems that occur in everyday programming.

 https://docs.python.org/3/library/

-The only dependency that is required for this project is installation of the `pytest` library.
+The only dependency that is required for this project is installation of the third-party `pytest` library.

 https://docs.pytest.org/en/stable/getting-started.html